 Each Party shall, upon request, furnish to the other Party at the earliest possible time, all charts or EFM data upon which it has based any statement.
 Each Party shall return to the other Party all charts or EFM data with sixty (60) days of receipt.
 Each Party shall have access to the other Party’s records and books at all reasonable business hours so far as they affect measurement and settlement for the gas received or delivered.

+EXHIBIT G

+TO THE

+FIELD SERVICES AGREEMENT

+EARLY PAYOUT CALCULATION FOR COLLECTION FACILITIES

+[DAN BUMP AND BRIAN HENDON TO PROVIDE]